suiyanga/Job-Portal/README.md

 ## Acknowledgements

 - Thank you for using the Job Portal Application.
-We hope it helps you find your dream job!
+I hope it helps you find your dream job!

 ---

-Explore and start your job search journey with our Job Portal Application! 🚀
+Feel free to explore, and don't hesitate to reach out if you have any questions or opportunities!

+Happy Job Hunting! 🌟